 Potae, the owner, has so much time for her guests but will allow you the space to chill if that’s all you wish to do.

 The hostel is decorated with bright colours and simple design.
 It’s a great choice to solo travellers in need of time to their selves, whilst staying nearby to attractions of the city.

 More gorgeous hostels worth a mention

-Yet again, the 3 top hostels above are the ones we think are your best bet.
+Yet again, the 3 budget accommodations above are the ones we think are your best bet.